 New Adult Tone and Settings

-Like the hormonally-charged YA, New Adult also usually features deeply-felt high drama.
-But — again, unlike Romance or Chick Lit — the endings frequently reflect the knowledge that the character is not developed — that this is part of the protagonists' story, not necessarily the conclusion.
+Like the hormonally-charged YA, New Adult also features deeply-felt high drama.
+But — again, unlike Romance or Chick Lit — the endings frequently reflect the knowledge that the character has not developed — that this is part of the protagonists' story, not necessarily the conclusion.

 Often the setting for contemporary New Adult books is a college campus.
 Like those who read the books, the protagonists are away from home and the strictures of parents for the first time.
 They are exploring, testing their values, losing and trying on boundaries and stretching to discover themselves, their limits.
 First jobs and first apartments are also sometimes featured.